Aciphylla subflabellata

 Endemic distribution:

-South Island in the east from south-eastern Marlborough to Southland
+Endemic to the eastern South Island of New Zealand, from south-eastern Marlborough to Southland.

 Flowering: